-Conditions 135-151 apply to the linear infrastructure for water, electricity, gas, the rail spur and new and upgraded roads.
+Conditions 135-151 apply to the linear infrastructure corridors for the supply of water, electricity and gas to the mine site, the rail spur and new and upgraded roads.

 CORRIDOR ALIGNMENTS FOR WATER, ELECTRICITY AND RAIL SPUR

 - 135. The final alignment of the water supply pipeline from the Port Bonython desalination plant to Olympic Dam must be constructed in accordance with DEIS Appendix N Figures N1.4 (a)-(f). - 136.
 The final alignment of the 275kV electricity line from Port Augusta to Olympic Dam must be constructed in accordance with DEIS Appendix N Figures N1.4 (a)-(f). - 137.
 The final alignment of the 132kV electricity transmission line from Cultana to Port Bonython must be constructed in accordance with DEIS Appendix F Figure N1.4 (f). - 138.
 The final alignment of the rail line from Pimba to Olympic Dam must be constructed in accordance with DEIS Appendix N Figures N1.4 (a)-(b).